 I love the Forgetmenots that grow in the alpine.
 The hike in to the base of the mountain was certainly a beautiful, worthwhile trip.
 The summit slope was a total grind.
 In the end, I made it back down to the creek before the rain really started.
 A long and tough day.
 Perhaps the hardest peak for me mentally so far this year.

-That makes 12 peaks climbed this year and I'm still on track to make the 20 Peaks goal.
+That makes 12 peaks climbed in 2023.
 I'm not sure what I'll do next.
 Waiting for Dan's ankle to heal, I really want to do some challenging scrambles with him.